luishsilva/name-that-fish-typescript-game/readme.md

 ### Assignment Specific Requirements

-- [ ] Get your code to function EXACTLY like [This Site](https://name-that-fish-deployed.vercel.app/)
+- [ x ] Get your code to function EXACTLY like [This Site](https://name-that-fish-deployed.vercel.app/)
 - [ ] Keep state as CLEAN AS POSSIBLE
 - [ ] Place `initialFishes` in the correct component
 - [ ] Derive all pieces of state that can be derived
-- [ ] Don't mutate state directly, only use a state setter
+- [ x ] Don't mutate state directly, only use a state setter
   - example: don't use .splice on an array that you are rendering
 - [ ] Keep all constants (variables that do not change over time) outside of components
-- [ ] Form must reset after submitting
+- [ x ] Form must reset after submitting
-- [ ] Page must NOT reload after submitting
+- [ x ] Page must NOT reload after submitting
-- [ ] ClassApp Code and FunctionalApp Code should be treated as seperate apps as far as state goes
+- [ x ] ClassApp Code and FunctionalApp Code should be treated as seperate apps as far as state goes